Legal Defense Fundraising on GiveSendGo

 GiveSendGo exists to share hope, and for many families, that hope takes the form of rallying support for a loved one navigating a serious legal situation.

-When a Attorney Is Required
+When an Attorney Is Required as the Recipient

 GiveSendGo's platform policy requires additional compliance steps for fundraisers raising funds to cover legal defense costs related to violent or weapons-related charges.
 These include, but are not limited to: